alecurfon/alecurfon.github.io/about.md

 layout: default
 title: About
 ---
-# About NEXTGENDEM
+# About Me

-The NEXTGENDEM project aims to conserve and protect the endemic terrestrial plant diversity of Macaronesia.
-It involves actions on threatened species and the creation of Geographic Bioinformatics tools.

-Insert more details about the project here.
+I am Alejandro Curbelo Fontelos, a Computer Engineer from the Technological Institute of the Canary Islands.
+With a passion for conservation and technology, I am actively involved in projects that aim to conserve and protect the environment.